 - If your sockets are all above the work surfaces, run a spur from a suitable socket to a switched fused connection unit above the work surface.
 Run a cable from this to an unswitched socket below the work surface to serve the machine.

-- The socket should have an integrated light to show when washing machine or dishwasher is switched on.
+- The socket should have an integrated light to show when the washing machine or dishwasher is switched on.

 - If you're unsure about tackling any power supply jobs, call a qualified electrician for help.
 And it's worth checking with local building regulations before doing electrical work.

 - The image below shows a typical washing machine installation.
 Nearby hot and cold water pipes have been extended with T-fittings to reach the supply hoses.

 - Fit isolation valves so your washing machine can be isolated without having to cut off the hot and cold water supplies.

 - Hook the waste hose into the trap at the top of the standpipe.

 - The image below shows a typical installation of a dishwasher (which only takes a cold water supply).